Wednesday’s ‘General Hospital’ Spoilers: Kim Reaches Out And Neil Nudges Alexis

 — General Hospital (@GeneralHospital) May 8, 2019

 Neil will tell Alexis that he thinks she can do without something and that he proposes that she should give it a try.
 What is it that he thinks she can do without?
-General Hospital spoilers don’t reveal that tidbit yet, but the doctor’s tone of voice does seem to be relatively light-hearted.
+General Hospital spoilers don’t reveal that tidbit yet, but the doctor’s tone of voice does seem to be relatively lighthearted.

 Fans are buzzing over the chance to see some “Nelexis,” the nickname that the combination of Neil and Alexis have been given.
 Ever since the first interaction between these two characters was shown, viewers have suspected that they may eventually cross the line between having a doctor-and-patient relationship to become romantic partners.